VCHSRobots/Mag4Device/TestSetup/Readme.md

 test board, pictured below was constructed.

 The board features a RoboRio that interfaces with a Mag4 device.
 The Mag4 is connected to 4 SRX Mag Encoders.
-There of the encoders are mounted on shafts that can be freely rotated by hand.
+Three of the encoders are mounted on shafts that can be freely rotated by hand.
 The forth is mounted to a shaft that can be precisely positioned by a stepper motor.